Arbëreshë people: Gjitonía

 "Gjitonia" is a form of neighbourhood typical of Arbëresh communities and widespread throughout the Arbëresh people.
 It comes from the Greek γειτονιά (geitonía).
 The Gjitonía functions as a microsystem around which the life of the horë (village) revolves; the Gjitonía is a smaller-scale version of the layout of the village often consisting of a small square towards which the alleys are oriented, surrounded by buildings that have openings towards a larger square (shesh) on diagonal angles.
 The name is usually taken from the families that live there.

 The social aspect of the Gjitonía is an ancient and historical structure where values of hospitality and solidarity between the families of the neighbourhood coexisted and where there was no difference of social class.
 Mainly for the Italian-Albanian communities, it is a world where relationships were so strong that they created real family relationships so much so that the Arbëreshe phrase Gjitoni gjirì ("neighbourhood relatives") is typical.

-Costume

 Cuisine

 The Arbëreshë cuisine is composed of the cuisines of Albania and Italy.
 The style of cooking and the food associated with it have evolved over many centuries from their Albanian origins to a mixed cuisine of Sicilian, Calabrian, and Lucanian influences.

 These traditional dishes are Piana degli Albanesi (Palermo, Sicily):